-Impact of the COVID-19 pandemic

-In March 2020, the World Health Organization declared coronavirus outbreak ("COVID-19") a pandemic.
+Impact of the COVID-19 pandemic - In March 2020, the World Health Organization declared the coronavirus outbreak to be a pandemic.
 Responses to the spread of COVID-19 resulted in a partial shutdown of the global economy leading to significant disruption to business operations and a significant increase in economic uncertainty with volatile commodity prices and currency exchange rates.
-In addition, the decrease in demand for crude oil has resulted in a significant decline in global energy prices.
+In addition, fluctuating demand for crude oil resulting from world economies emerging from and then entering into subsequent COVID-19 waves has resulted in significant volatility in global energy prices.
 These events are resulting in a challenging economic climate in which it is difficult to reliably estimate the length or severity of these developments and their financial impact.
 A potential adverse impact to the Company includes reductions in revenues and cash flows and increased risk of non-payment from customers.
 Estimates made during this period of extreme volatility are subject to a higher level of uncertainty and as a result, there may be a further prospective impact in future periods.